Bloomberg-Beta/Manual/2 - In our portfolio.md

 :nine: Acquired by Google, October 2017 :thumbsup:

+:one::zero: Acquired by Panasonic, October 2017 :thumbsup:

-:one::zero: Acquired by Apple, November 2017 :thumbsup:
+:one::one: Acquired by Apple, November 2017 :thumbsup:

-:one::one: Acquired by Panasonic, October 2017 :thumbsup:
+:one::two: Acquired by Trend Micro, November 2017 :thumbsup:

-:one::two: Acquired by WeWork, December 2017 :thumbsup:
+:one::three: Acquired by WeWork, December 2017 :thumbsup:

-:one::three: Acquired by Coinbase, January 2018 :thumbsup:
+:one::four: Acquired by Coinbase, January 2018 :thumbsup:

-:one::four: Acquired by Apple, January 2018 :thumbsup:
+:one::five: Acquired by Apple, January 2018 :thumbsup: